rod-trent/OpenAISecurity/Misc/AICoffeeStory.md

 # A funny script about AI and coffee as written by GPT-4.
+# GPT-4 thinks this is funny.
 AI has a tad bit to go when it comes to humor.

 Scene: A coffee shop with a smart coffee machine that uses AI to make customized drinks for customers.